 1 Apr 1932 The Ayrshire Yeomanry (Earl of Carrick's Own) - Territorial Army

-1 Aug 1939 Captain commissioned, The Queen's Own Cameron Highlanders - TA
+1 Aug 1939 Captain commissioned, The Queen's Own Cameron Highlanders - Territorial Army.

 24 Aug 1939 Territorial Army mobilised.

-Jan 1941 No.11 Commando to Middle East.
+Jan 1941 Number 11 Commando to Middle East.
 Major Ramsay transferred out.

-15 Aug 1943-1944 T/Lt Col probably appointed Deputy Commander of AUXILIARY UNITS
+15 Aug 1943-1944 Temporary Lieutenant Colonel probably appointed Deputy Commander of AUXILIARY UNITS.

 20 Apr 1944 Awarded TD (Territorial Decoration).